Nicholas Hill, 9th Marquess of Downshire: Early life

-Downshire was born in 1959, the son of Robin Hill, 8th Marquess of Downshire.
+The Marquess of Downshire was born in 1959, the son of Robin Hill, 8th Marquess of Downshire.
 About 1970, his father bought the Clifton Castle estate, near Masham in North Yorkshire, which became the family's main home.

-The young Hill studied farm management at the Royal Agricultural College, Cirencester, and went on to qualify as a chartered accountant.
+The young Hill studied farm management at the Royal Agricultural College, Cirencester, gaining a diploma in Advanced Farm Management, and went on to qualify as a chartered accountant.

 He was styled as Earl of Hillsborough after his father succeeded as Marquess of Downshire in 1989.

 Career

 Hill was with Touche Ross from 1981 to 1987 and spent some twenty years working in finance and venture capital in London.
 In 2001, he returned to Masham to take over from his father the management of the Clifton and Jervaulx estates.
-In 2003 he succeeded his father as Marquess of Downshire and inherited the estates.
+In 2003 he succeeded his father as the Marquess of Downshire and inherited the estates.

-In 2013, Downshire inherited another peerage, that of Baron Sandys, from a distant cousin.

-In 2014, Downshire was farming some 700 acres of the Clifton Castle estate in hand.
+In May 2011, Lord Downshire launched an annual Northern grassland event at Clifton Castle Farms.
+He was then making 3,000 tonnes of silage a year.
+In 2014 he was farming some 700 acres of the Clifton Castle estate in hand.
 Some 250 acres were arable, growing mainly wheat, barley and oats.
 He had by then given up on a large dairying operation, which had proved to need too much new investment, but had diversified by creating biomass boilers and a hydro-electric power scheme.
-As well as quarrying and forestry interests, and ten tenanted farms on the two estates, Downshire also owned the Blue Lion pub at East Witton, named as "best dining inn" in the Good Pub Guide for 2014.
+As well as quarrying and forestry interests, and ten tenanted farms on the two estates, he also owned the Blue Lion pub at East Witton, named as "best dining inn" in the Good Pub Guide for 2014.

-In March 2014 Downshire became chairman of the Country Landowners' Association in Yorkshire and also joined the policy committee of the national organization.
+In March 2014 Lord Downshire became chairman of the Country Landowners' Association in Yorkshire and also joined the policy committee of the national organization.
 He commented to The Yorkshire Post "Estate owning is a long-term business, and any decision I make is trying to look fifty years forward, rather than a few months."

-In 2018 he became a member of the Council of the Duchy of Lancaster.
+He has been a member of the board of the Moorland Association since it was formed in 2014 and was its Chairman for three years.
+In 2018 he became a member of the Council of the Duchy of Lancaster and was still a member in 2023.

+In 2023, a new boutique guest house called Arthur's was opened in Hillsborough, in honour of Lord Downshire.

+He leads a private army, the Hillsborough Fort Guard, which was established by an ancestor in 1660.
+He commented to the BBC in 2025 "There is nearly 400 years of history in this Guard".

 Personal life

-Downshire married Diana Jane Bunting, daughter of Gerald Leeson Bunting, a solicitor, of Otterington House, Northallerton, and they have four children:
+Lord Downshire married Diana Jane Bunting, daughter of Gerald Leeson Bunting, a solicitor, of Otterington House, Northallerton, and they have four children, three daughters and a son.